 - A transaction that spans more than one database in the same SQL Server instance

 - A transaction that spans more than one SQL Server instance or possibly involves a non-SQL Server data source

 SQL Server 2016 introduced partial support for DTC with availability groups that covered the latter scenario.
 SQL Server 2017 completes the story by supporting both scenarios with DTC.

 Another enhancement to DTC support for availability groups is that in SQL Server 2016, enabling support for DTC to an availability group could only be done when the availability group was created, and could not be added later.
-In SQL Server 2017, DTC support can also be added to an availability group after it is created.
+In SQL Server 2017 and later, DTC support can also be added to an availability group after it is created.

 Always on failover cluster instances